Skip to main content

 • Baking soda

-• Rubbing Alcohol
+• Rubbing alcohol

 Leather jackets are items that can last for decades if properly taken care of.
-While you can't throw these in the wash on your regular laundry day, the process is much simpler than it sounds.
+While you can't throw these in the wash on your regular laundry day, the process of cleaning leather is much simpler than it sounds.
 The jacket doesn't need to be cleaned regularly, they are supposed to look broken in, so only do this whenever the jacket needs a little TLC.
 If you have stains, the process will differ and the tools you need will depend on the type of stain.

-man in leather jacket in the road
+Man in leather jacket in the road

 Instead of taking your jacket to the dry cleaners every six months or whenever you get a stain on it, there is a better way to keep your jacket looking fresh as the day you bought it for years to come.